Speech Activity Detection Based on Multilingual Speech Recognition System: Experimental setup and results

+Comparison of SAD results on in-domain experiment for BabelKurdish\_eval set is shown in the Table~\ref{tab:SADresultskurdish}.
+To reduce the noise in the classifier’s output, in each ASR based SAD, we applied the temporal smoothing for detecting the start and end of each speech segment.
+In all experiments output of Tok\_pisin language showed single best result which is ASR\_Single\_Best in Table~\ref{tab:SADresultskurdish}.
+Majority voting and logistic regression fusion multi-language results are called ASR\_Mul\_MV, and ASR\_Mul\_LR, respectively.
+For investigating the result of trainable ASR based and Pyannote models in in-domain scenario, the result of pre-trained Phn\_Rec and WebRTC models are not shown in Table~\ref{tab:SADresultskurdish}.

-In in-domain scenario, w.r.t.
-ASR\_SingleBest model, ASR\_Mul\_LR improved the DetER for 1.1 \%.
+For in-domain experiment, temporal smoothing parameters are tuned using the in-domain development set.
+Here, w.r.t.
+ASR\_SingleBest model, ASR\_Mul\_LR improved the DetER for 1.2 \%.
 This LR fusion caused to decrease the miss detection with increasing the false alarm.
-Although for FA performance measure, ASR based SADs outperformed the Pyannote model, based on DetER performance measure, Pyannote model showed better result.
+ASR based SAD showed comparable performance w.r.t. the Pyannote model.
+Using different DNN architectures and temporal smoothing methods are the main reasons for observing the difference in the performance of these two systems.